ashutoshmjain/gita/src/prologue.md

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
 This shift, among many other things, included ..
 - improvements in the language model (e.g. punctuation) to support scribing.
 - extension of calligraphic symbols to capture the true essence of spoken sounds.
-- organizing a self sustaining pay back model around scribing;
 - development of writing tools such as palm leaves, ink, and pen.
+- triggering a self sustaining (and censor resistant) pay back model around scribing;
-- and patience to write (and read) long meaningful text.
+- and the patience to write (and read) long meaningful text.

-But more importantly, finding a purpose to write -  a narrative that would span ages without losing it's luster and relevance.
-The idea of "transcription"  was to `Mahabharata`, the way a "keyboard & display" is to a  computer - purpose built. [^c]
+But more importantly, finding a purpose to write -  a root narrative that would span ages without losing it's luster and relevance.
+The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way a "keyboard & display" was to IBSYS - purpose built. [^c]

 The legend says, `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.